starcity-properties/terraform-modules/README.md

 # Starcity Terraform Modules

-This repository houses a collection of reusable Terraform module to create AWS resources
+This repository houses a collection of reusable Terraform modules to create AWS resources

 ## aws-iam-user